 Explore Chacras de Coria

 We spent four nights in total in Mendoza.
-In hindsight, I wish I’d had another day for a hike in the Andes and another day for the wineries.
-I think the rest of the group would have been fine hanging out by the pool.
+In hindsight, I wish I’d had another day to take the tour to Aconcagua and stop in to see Puente del Inca.
+I think the rest of my group would have been fine hanging out by the pool but I get restless.